hopsoft/stimulus_reflex_todomvc/README.md

 1. See the app in action

-    To see the application in action, open a browser window and navigate to http://localhost:3000.
-That's it!
+    Open a browser window and navigate to http://localhost:3000. __That's it!__

 ## Code